Accessibility and Accommodations

 Your Needs and the KU Writing Center

 As our diversity statement indicates, we welcome all writers in the KU community.
-Although our consultants do not currently receive formal training in disability accomodations, their continuing consultant development training prepares them to meet the needs of all writers - including writers with physical, sensory, mental health, developmental, and learning disabilities.
+Although our consultants do not currently receive formal training in disability accommodations, their continuing consultant development training prepares them to meet the needs of all writers - including writers with physical, sensory, mental health, developmental, and learning disabilities.

 - Conducting your consultation in an area with reduced distractions.